What Are Medical Alert Systems ?

 Medical alert systems fall into two main categories – monitored and unmonitored systems.

-With the monitored medical alert systems you get a whole other layer of protection.
+You get a whole other layer of protection.

 I found that all the monitoring centers will either contact caregivers and family members when there is an alert, or in emergencies they will send out the emergency services to the user.